 What is the Hall of Fame?

-In America’s past time, it is the common thread that weaves generations together, and sets the bar for excellence in a game built on failure.
+In America’s pastime, it is the common thread that weaves generations together and sets the bar for excellence in a game built on failure.
 It is a display of the standard bearers, the outliers, the mold breakers.
-It is the spool of thread that weaves generations together, binding together the legends of our grandparents, the heroes of our youth, and the stars of today.
+It is the spool of thread that binds together the legends of our grandparents, the heroes of our youth, and the stars of today.
 It is as close to sacred as those who don’t frequent a house of worship can get.

-It should not surprise anyone, then, that not unlike those houses of worship, when you peel back that first layer of idealism…..
-It gets complicated.
+It should not surprise anyone, then, that like those houses of worship, when you peel back that first layer of idealism … it gets complicated.

-Religion and Baseball often suffer from the same delusion, that imperfect beings can craft a perfect institution.
-Their tenants are both riddled with contradictions, and while they both profess tenants they claim to be timeless, context and critical thinking have since proven them less divine than were once believed.
-Diving into the former is a little stickier of a situation than i’m willing to navigate (this is, after all, a baseball site), so i’ll stick to what I know here and talk about the latter.
+Religion and baseball often suffer from the same delusion: that imperfect beings can craft a perfect institution.
+Their tenets are riddled with contradictions.
+While they both profess these tenets to be timeless, context and critical thinking have since proven those principles less divine than once believed.
+The former is a little stickier of a situation than I’m willing to navigate (this is, after all, a baseball site), so I’ll stick to what I know and talk about the latter.

 Let us begin with what inspired this rant: The IBWAA Hall of Fame Voting Results.

 To the reader who may not be aware, let’s back up for a second.
-The IBWAA (Internet Baseball Writers Association of America) is an unofficial, but well organized counterpoint to the BBWAA (same thing, but ya know.. no I), who is the official voting body of the Major League Baseball Hall of Fame.
-Entry into the non-internet variety of writers club is a difficult (read: impossible) task for the hobbyist or active blogger, so the IBWAA has served as a sort of voice for the informed, but maybe not established baseball writer.
-Their electorate tends to be more reflective of contemporary baseball culture, analytically driven and less apt to the pitfalls of nostalgia or the subjectivity of having seen the game from a press box.
-This was a selling point of me joining the organization a couple of years ago.
-A fresh, objective viewpoint from writers who relished in the opportunity to enshrine the greatest of our times.
-A welcome change from the self aggrandizing silliness that seemed to be engulfing the official voting body, with single vote or even blank ballots being submitted while clutching the pearls of morality in a society built on hypocrisy, and a game clothed in racism.
+The IBWAA (Internet Baseball Writers Association of America) is an unofficial but well-organized counterpoint to the BBWAA (same thing, but ya know … no I), which is the official voting body of the Major League Baseball Hall of Fame.
+Entry into the non-internet variety of writers’ club is a difficult (read: impossible) task for the hobbyist or active blogger, so the IBWAA has served as a voice for the informed but less established baseball writer.
+Their electorate tends to be more reflective of contemporary baseball culture: analytically driven and less prone to the pitfalls of nostalgia or the subjectivity of having seen the game from a press box.
+This was a selling point when I joined the organization a couple of years ago.
+A fresh, objective viewpoint from writers who relish the opportunity to enshrine the greatest of our times.
+A welcome change from the self-aggrandizing silliness that seemed to engulf the official voting body, with members submitting single vote or even blank ballots while clutching the pearls of morality—in a society built on hypocrisy and a game clothed in racism.

-The IBWAA has touted this fresh outlook on this sacred responsibility, making frequent note that controversial figures Barry Bonds and Roger Clemens do not appear on their ballot, because their forward thinking electorate voted them in, while the antiquated BBWAA has left them on their ballots due to ignorance, indecision, or what have you.
-They would never fall prey to the same sort of aforementioned foolishness the official body has taken to over the years…..
+The IBWAA has touted their fresh outlook on this sacred responsibility, frequently noting that controversial figures Barry Bonds and Roger Clemens do not appear on their ballot—because their forward-thinking electorate voted them in—while the antiquated BBWAA has left them on their ballots due to ignorance, indecision, or what have you.
+They would never fall prey to the same sort of aforementioned foolishness the official body has taken to over the years …

 Then the results landed on January 19th, 2021.